ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

  1. Data types and data families have matchable kinds.
  2. Type families and type synonyms have unmatchable kinds.
- 3. Higher-order kinds are inferred to be matchable.
+ 3. Higher-order kinds are
+    a. inferred to be matchable when a signature is given
+    b. generalised when no signature given
  4. Term-level functions have unmatchable arrows.
  5. Kind arrows written in type signatures default to matchable if they cannot be inferred by the constraint solver.